manuelvicnt/manuelvicnt.github.io/_posts/2022-10-25-state-holders-ui-layer.md

 cover: assets/images/2022-10-25-state-holders-ui-layer.jpg
 navigation: True
 title: State holders and state production in the UI Layer
+description: Dive deep into the UI state production pipeline and state holders in the Android UI layer.
+Learn about the differences between UI and business logic, ViewModels, and plain state holder classes.
 date: 2022-10-25 00:00:01
 tags: [talks, architecture]
 class: post-template